1. General provisions

 4. Supervision of graduation theses

 4.1.
-As a rule, the graduation thesis shall be supervised by an employee of the university.
+As a rule, the graduation thesis shall be supervised by an employee who has a contract with the university.
 The supervisor of a Bachelor’s and Master’s thesis shall have at least a Master’s degree or equivalent qualification.
 The supervisor of a professional higher education thesis shall have acquired at least higher education.

 4.2.
-If needed, the graduation thesis may have two supervisors at least one of whom shall, as a rule, be the employee of the university.
+If needed, the graduation thesis may have up to two supervisors – the main supervisor and a co-supervisor.
+The main supervisor must be an employee of the university, if not stipulated differently by the agreements for joint curriculum.
 No separate compensation is foreseen for supervision, unless approved by the Director of the Department.

 4.3.
-If the supervisor is outside of the School of Business and Governance or outside of the university, the graduation thesis topic with the name of the supervisor shall be approved by the Programme Director prior to the start of graduation thesis writing.
-In order to obtain the approval, the graduate shall forward a written application containing the data listed in 4.1. to the Student Counsellor of the Study Programme.
+If the main or co-supervisor is outside of the School of Business and Governance or outside of the university, the graduation thesis declaration is forwarded in OIS to the Programme Director for approval.
+If the writing of the thesis is started before submitting the thesis declaration, the main or co-supervisor from outside the School of Business and Governance shall be approved by the Programme Director prior to the start of thesis writing.
+For obtaining such approval the graduate shall forward a written application containing the information on the level of education listed in 4.1. to the Programme Director.
+The Programme Director assesses the suitability of supervisor’s education and its relevance to the graduate’s main speciality and the chosen thesis topic.

 4.4.
 Tasks of the supervisor: